Vasanth

 One of the most critical decisions companies must make today is whether they can afford to rely on manual compliance methods in this evolving landscape.
 Spreadsheets and emails won't scale when regulations shift by the week and when supply chain risk of rare earths can escalate within days.

-The truth is that traditional compliance processes are not built for this level of volatility.
-They often lack real-time insight, audit readiness, and predictive analytics—core capabilities needed to navigate China's new policies.
+Traditional compliance processes are not built for this level of volatility.
+They often lack real-time insight, audit readiness, and predictive analytics — core capabilities needed to navigate China's new policies.
+An automated regulatory mapping software approach is now essential for cross-border regulatory exposure management.

 Supply Chain Risk in Rare Earths: What's at Stake?